 WCOE Community Engineering Fair

 Annually around 1500 community members from Lubbock and surrounding areas attend this exciting event.

-Who: The Lubbock Science Spectrum and Texas Tech University's Edward E. Whitacre Jr.
+The Lubbock Science Spectrum and Texas Tech University's Edward E. Whitacre Jr. College

-College of Engineering partnered to host a community engineering fair in celebration
+of Engineering partner to host a community engineering fair in celebration of National

-Families attending the fair were able to participate in tons of amazing hands-on engineering based activities, see examples of real-world research and development of new technologies in areas like solar and wind energy, drones, race cars, robotics, explosives, as well as discovering what engineers really do and what a career in engineering is all about.
+Families attending the fair are able to participate in tons of amazing hands-on engineering based activities, see examples of real-world research and development of new technologies in areas like solar and wind energy, drones, race cars, robotics, explosives, as well as discovering what engineers really do and what a career in engineering is all about.